-Homemade crock pot spaghetti sauce with ground beef, fresh garlic, sliced baby portobello mushroom, and fresh herbs is one of my favorite weeknight meals.
-I struggled to find the right title for this sauce; slow cooker beef bolognese, meat and mushroom pasta sauce, crack pasta sauce, etc. You get the point.
-It's the only red meat sauce you need for your spaghetti, angel hair, linguine pasta.
+This slow cooker meat spaghetti sauce is made with ground beef, fresh garlic, sliced baby portobello mushroom, and fresh herbs.
+I struggled to find the right title for this sauce; slow cooker beef bolognese, meat, and mushroom pasta sauce, crack pasta sauce, etc. You get the point.
+It's the only red meat sauce you need for your spaghetti, angel hair, or linguine pasta.

-This sauce cooks over a very long time, making the ground beef almost melt in your mouth.
-It's an easy sauce to cook while you are doing other things, or away at work, and when you are ready for dinner, voila!
-All you need to do is boil some pasta, spread some pasta sauce love, and top with shaved parmesan and fresh herbs.
+This sauce cooks for a very long time, making the ground beef almost melt in your mouth.
+It's an easy sauce to cook while doing other things or away at work, and when you are ready for dinner, voila!
+All you need to do is boil some pasta and spread some pasta sauce love on top.

 Why I Love This Pasta Sauce

 There is a time and place for stovetop sauces, but sometimes it's nice to be hands-off.
-I really like that this homemade crock pot spaghetti sauce is cooking all day low and slow without any effort from my side.
+I really like that this slow cooker meat spaghetti sauce is cooking all day low and slow without any effort from my side.
 It's a great meal to have leftovers for those busy weeks, and it tastes fantastic.

 Another reason I love this homemade pasta sauce is that most of the ingredients are things I already have on hand.
 Not to mention, it's very easy to substitute ingredients in this recipe.